hovinh/sample-python-api/README.md

 - Create a `credentials` and `config` file as instructed [here](http://polyglot.ninja/deploying-flask-based-rest-api-aws-lambda-serverless-using-zappa/).
 - Prepare AWS IAM User, Role, and Policies for Zappa, following all steps in [here](https://www.codingforentrepreneurs.com/blog/aws-iam-user-role-policies-zappa-serverless-python).
 Save information of created `ZappaUser`, i.e. `Access key ID` and `Secret access key`.
 - Go to AWS Lightsail, create an instance of **Ubuntu 16.04 LTS** with the cheapest plan(first month for free).
 Once done, connect to it.
 - You now need to setup a virtual environment (Python 3.6), install PostgreSQL, and all required package before deploying the service.
-In the terminal, type in following lines:
+In the terminal, type in the following lines:
 ```sh
 sudo add-apt-repository ppa:jonathonf/python-3.6
 sudo apt-get update